 Most people are intimidated by pressure canning.
 You’ve all heard the stories of exploding pressure canners, right?
 But there’s really nothing to worry about.
 Today’s canners have safety release valves that the old canners did not have.
 If you follow manufacturer’s instructions, there’s really nothing to worry about.

 Every winter I’ll can a couple turkeys in January, a couple batches of beans in February.
 And then I usually do two or more batches of soup in March.
-That’s when potatoes, carrots and onion are on sale.
+That’s when potatoes, carrots and onions are on sale.
 I’ll add whatever meat has been on sale that month—usually hamburger or pork roast.

 Read this post if you want my take on the best pressure canner to buy.